mozilla/kitsune/docs/patching.rst

 We add an ``r?`` in the pull request message indicating that this pull request is ready to go and is looking for someone to review it.

+Othertimes you may want to open a pull request early that isn't quite ready to merge.
+This is a great way to share the work that you are doing, and get early feedback.
+Make it clear that your PR isn't ready by putting ``[WIP]`` in the title.
+Also make sure to say when it is ready!
+The best way to do this is to remove ``[WIP]`` from the title and make a comment asking for ``r?``.

 Respond to Review